sourceduty/Connect-Xs/README.md

 Player Interaction:
 - Use a notepad application for gameplay.
-- Copy the board, execute your move by adding lines, and paste it back for AI interaction.
+- Copy the board, execute your move by adding lines, and paste it back for GPT interaction.
-- The AI, obeying the same rules, will respond with its move.
+- The GPT, obeying the same rules, will respond with its move.

 Game Rules:
 1. Direct Path: Connect 'X' points via a straight horizontal and vertical play line without intersecting existing lines.
-2. Line Placement: Add lines (use '1' for players, '2' for AI) both horizontally and vertically.
+2. Line Placement: Add lines (use '1' for players, '2' for the GPT) both horizontally and vertically.
 3. Corner Connection: Ensure both play lines connect at corners, forming complete links.
 4. Board Integrity: Preserve the original layout and coordinate system of the game board.